-When a patient or family member is determining who they’d like to manage their or their loved one’s health care, they’re likely to ask around for other patient’s experiences and opinions.
+When a patient or family member is determining who they’d like to manage their or their loved one’s health care, they’re likely to ask around for other patient and caregiver experiences and opinions.
 If someone in their circle recommends a certain provider based on their positive experience, it’s likely they will try them out as well.

-“Clinical quality excellence is the secret sauce to providing high-quality care,” Enhabit Home Health & Hospice’s Vice President of Clinical Excellence Kim Tate said.
-“At Enhabit, we have clinical excellence teams for hospice and home health that are committed to providing the knowledge, strategy and support to clinicians and leaders so they are prepared to produced positive patient outcomes and an excellent experiences for all patients and their loved ones.”
+“Clinical excellence is the secret sauce to providing high-quality care,” Enhabit Home Health & Hospice’s Vice President of Clinical Excellence Patricia D’Arena said.
+“At Enhabit, we have a clinical excellence team dedicated to both home health and hospice.
+This team strives to be a foundational impact within the organization by supporting clinicians and leaders in facilitating high-quality and patient-focused care, which will always lead to a positive patient and caregiver experience.”

 What is patient experience?